The Rise of the Content Mesh

 Honestly.
 It has been.

 REST APIs have been around for years, and web developers have been able to integrated third-party services into websites.
 Google Analytics is a perfect example of a script that can be dropped into a site and managed elsewhere.
-I don’t believe it is a case of “it wasn’t possible”, but rather it hadn’t been widely considered.
+I don’t believe it was ever a case of “it wasn’t possible”, but rather it hadn’t been widely considered.
 The reason it is getting traction now is because of the following points.

 Dedicated web services for specific use-cases